Multi-Currency Payment Processing — What You Need to Know

 It’s the nature of online shopping that it’s available 24/7, but you should pay special attention to late night and early morning orders, as this is fraudsters’ favorite time for shopping.
 You can also look closely at orders with express shipping — one of the most common shipping methods chosen by cybercriminals.
 The same goes for making costly orders in high quantities.

-Another thing to watch is repeated attempts to order an item or service on the same card.
-Making unusual orders, such as a large number of orders from a specific country or from similar regions and more expensive orders are also things fraudsters commonly do.
+Another thing to watch out for are repeated attempts to order an item or service using the same payment card.
+Overall, unusual orders, such as numerous orders from a specific country or similar regions, and expensive orders should raise a red flag.

 4. Shipping address

-Consider cancelling an order shipment when you see that the shipping address looks weird or is different from the billing address.
-In this case, it’s good to ask the issuing bank to get in touch with the customer.
-Fraudsters often give wrong phone numbers that don’t match with the credit cards they use to make an order.
+Consider canceling a shipment when you notice that the shipping address looks weird or is different from the billing address.
+In such a case, it’s good to ask the issuing bank to contact the customer.
+Note that fraudsters often provide wrong phone numbers that don’t match the credit cards they use to make an order.

-Even if you notice the things mentioned above, it doesn’t mean the transaction is fraudulent.
+However, even if you notice the things listed above, it doesn’t mean that the transaction in question is fraudulent.
 Just be careful with the orders made on your website and listen to your gut.

-The main reason that 67% of consumers buy abroad is because there are lower prices outside their country.
-There is also a wider range of products and greater accessibility of brands that aren’t available in their country.
-It’s the greater choice and taking advantage of lower taxes and currency exchange that is appealing.
+The main reason that more and more consumers buy abroad is that there are lower prices outside their country.
+There’s also a wider range of products and brands, which aren’t available in their country.

-But, selling globally also comes with some problems for online buyers.
+But, selling globally also comes with certain problems for online buyers.

-ANEC research shows that 15,2% of Europeans who have shopped cross-border, have experienced problems with a transaction.
-Some of the reasons they mentioned were unexpected charges, not offering adequate means for cross-border payment, or not offering information in another language.
+ANEC research shows that 15.2% of Europeans who have shopped cross-border, have experienced problems with a transaction.
+Some of the reasons for this include unexpected charges, not offering adequate means for cross-border payment, or not offering information in another language.

-When you offer multi-currency prices, your customers don’t have to pay extra fees for currency conversion so it can have a positive impact on your sales numbers.
-No one likes extra costs.
+When you offer multi-currency prices, your customers don’t have to pay extra fees for currency conversion, which can have a positive impact on your sales.
 Customers are more likely to buy from your site repeatedly when you allow them to pay in their local currencies.
 So, if you want to improve your business performance, it’s in your best interest to provide a customer-friendly payment solution.